Melted Snowman Craft - Wood, Fabric and Felt

 Hat and Scarf:

-6. For the snowman's scarf, cut a strip of material measuring 1" wide by 12" long.
+6. For the snowman's scarf, cut a strip of fabric measuring 1" wide by 12" long.

 7. Using heavyweight black felt, use Template C to cut the hat pieces out of the felt.